yob/sigstore-git/README.md

 need to sign another commit 20+ minutes since the last sign in.
 That's kind of inconvenient, but it is what it is.

+## TODO

+So far the CLI interface emulates the bits of gpgsm that git uses to sign and verify commits.
+I'd like to add a new mode that can be called in a CI environment to verify the signed identity of the user.
+Maybe something like this to accept any user from a trusted domain:

+    $ sigstore --validate-email-domain yob.id.au

+Or single users:

+    $ sigstore --validate-email james@yob.id.au --validate-email bob@example.com

+The output should be fairly verbose and clear about the identity found in the current commit, and if it's trusted then why we trust it.

 ## Acknowledgements

 The OAuth bits of the code are based on earlier work in https://github.com/sigstore/ruby-sigstore/